mdgspace/codephile-backend/README.md

 ## Services
 We use the following services in our server,

-* MongoDB: Main database of server, stores user info, submission, profile,etc. Install from [here](https://docs.mongodb.com/manual/installation/)
+* MongoDB: Main database of the server, stores user info, submission, profile,etc. Install from [here](https://docs.mongodb.com/manual/installation/)
 * Redis: Used to logout and blacklist users.
-Servers as cache for contests API.
+Serves as cache for contests API.
 Download from [here](https://redis.io/download)
 * Elastic Search: Some of user data is indexed to elasticsearch db, in order to use the search API.
 Download it from [here](elastic.co/downloads/)
 * Firebase storage: The profile pictures are stored in firebase storage.
 Create a firebase account.